matoous/dzxcz/content/about/index.md

   goal (whereas _Cyrenaic Hedonism_ prioritizes immediate pleasure regardless of the long-term consequences or impact on well-being).

-  For me this roughly translates into pursuit of well being, happiness (of me and people around me), and prioritisation of lasting experiences over material goods. _Hedonism_ is individualistic believe.
-Although, if one finds joy in well-being of others as well as theirs, it can overlap with [Utilitarianism](https://en.wikipedia.org/wiki/Utilitarianism) that I find relatable too.

 ## Career

 {{<details "**Software Engineer @ [SumUp](https://sumup.com/)**, _6/2021_ - _now_">}}